10 Quick Ideas to Boost Your Email Strategy

 Idea 9: You like me, you really like me.

 Emails can be a great way to connect with people, but when you combine it with your social media channels, you turn it into an ongoing conversation.
 Send an email asking customers to like your business's Facebook page.
 Give them a few examples of what they'll find—announcements, customer stories, tips.

 One non-profit sends an inspirational quote every week to their volunteers.
 Each relates to the mission of the organization.
 These are short, easy emails to create.
 To increase their impact, they include a photo of a volunteer at work.
 It's a great way to recognize someone while furthering your brand.

-Not every email sells somethings but each creates a touchpoint with new and prospective customers.
+Not every email sells something, but each creates a touchpoint with new and prospective customers.
 Often that prompts them to take action—call, go to your website, visit your store.
 See if these email ideas work for your business and set yourself up for some activity during your slow time.